 Opportunity costs

 The integrated nature of the high voltage grid and associated regional power markets has implications not just for prices in the California wholesale market, but also across the entire Western US.
 That is, even price-taking generators will compare (expected) price outcomes across a variety of markets, including the sequential California energy markets, but also those markets outside California to sell their energy at the highest prevailing price.
 The PX highlights the importance of opportunity costs to explain market dynamics.
 “Less supply was offered in the CalPX Day-ahead market during the summer of 2000 than during 1999.
 During the event period, prices were often more attractive in markets outside California as well as the ISO Real-time and Ancillary Services markets.
 This in turn had the effect of pulling supply out of the Day-ahead market and forcing demand to follow supply into these more attractive markets.”

+Opportunity costs are also key in explaining higher than historical market prices during off-peak demand periods.
+Higher prices do not reflect what has speculatively been referred to as “fragile” market conditions, but represent the impact of very real constraints in the California market during the summer 2000

+water shortages and hence energy limitations for hydro resources resulting in reduced availability during off-peak hours; and

+a supply problems in the NOx market in southern California, resulting forcing generators to either buy credits at higher prices or to operate within existing limitations.

 Market power